 Will they be digging up my property?

-No, the fiber will be strung up in the air on telephone poles, usually not dug in the ground through trenches.
+Most of the fiber will be strung up in the air on telephone poles, usually not dug in the ground through trenches.
+The final length from the nearest pole into the library may require an underground conduit.

 How do I get a contract?

-Contact the person at CEN who emailed your quote.
+Contact the vendor that emailed your quote.
 They will send you a link to an online Docusign page where you will sign the contract.
 The system will then email you a link to download a copy of the signed contract.

 Do I have to filter?